aws-samples/nextcloud-server/README.md

 To prevent your CloudFormation stack resources from accidental deletion, you can enable termination protection.
 Refer to [Protecting a stack from being deleted](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html) for instructions.

 ### Filter IAM policy source IP
-As Nextcloud does not support instance profile, the CloudFormation template creates an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with programmatic access to Nextcloud server S3 bucket.
+As Nextcloud does not support instance profile, the CloudFormation template creates an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with [inline policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies) that grants programmatic access to Nextcloud server S3 bucket.
 If `assignStaticIP` is `Yes`, you can limit access key use to requests made by your Nextcloud server.

 The created IAM user can be located in CloudFormation stack **Resources** section with `Logical ID` of **iamUser**.
 Click on the `Physical ID` value to view user permission in IAM console.
-Edit inline attached policy and change "aws:SourceIp" value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
+Edit attached inline policy and change "aws:SourceIp" value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
 If IP address is 1.2.3.4, your updated policy may look similar to below

 ```
 {